 The User Stories should be driving the Test Scenarios.
 The Test Scenarios then driving the Acceptance Tests.
 And of course, where possible, those Acceptance Tests should then be automated so that they can be run regularly.
 That regular execution forming part of the regression test pack for future releases too.

 The XP Process Flow Chart does highlight one point that could be considered an oversight.
-This is that we’re either dealing with Unit Tests at the front end of the process or Acceptance Tests at the back end of the process.
+This is what we’re either dealing with Unit Tests at the front end of the process or Acceptance Tests at the back end of the process.
 There’s little expressed for the middle.

 Having said that, XP does appear to provide more guidance on the test aspects of agile development than both Scrum and Kanban.
 Whilst XP doesn’t preclude adding further testing across the whole process, it’s important not to overlook other forms of QA.
-For example, well before Acceptance Testing takes places it may be wise to implement some for of API automated testing.
+For example, well before Acceptance Testing takes places it may be wise to implement some form of API automated testing.

 The Agile Manifesto and the different Agile Methodologies don’t so much prescribe “how" you should implement automated testing.
 It’s more that they explain what the end objective is.
 For example a key objective is that you are frequently delivering working releases.
 From this you can infer that automation could be a key component to an Agile project.
 Without the capability to test fast and assess quality fast you can never be sure that you’re delivering a working release.

-When it comes to the specifics, in Scrum for example, it’s stated that the retrospective should examine “ways to increase product quality".
+When it comes to the specifics in Scrum, for example, it’s stated that the retrospective should examine “ways to increase product quality".
 Automation for quality assurance is clearly one possible approach to achieve this.
 In XP things get a little more prescriptive, where it is expected, that ‘acceptance tests should be automated so that tests can be run regularly’.
-Conversely with Kanban there’s even less to go on.
-With Kanban you could argue the case if you’re looking to “identify defects as close to the source as possible".
+Conversely, with Kanban, there’s even less to go on.
+With Kanban, you could argue the case if you’re looking to “identify defects as close to the source as possible".
 This is hardly a prescription to use automation though.
 Considering these points we’d argue that the crux in all of this is as follows:

 It’s the agile objective that’s important.
 The solution you use to hit that objective is up to you.
 That solution may or may NOT be automated testing.
 At the outset maybe it would be wise to consider if test automation really is the right solution.
-Perhaps even a bit of RoI analysis upfront might be a wise step before committing to agile automated testing?
+Perhaps even a bit of role analysis upfront might be a wise step before committing to agile automated testing?